 When the insurance covers the driver, this means the driver is insured on any vehicle, whether it’s your own, your mates’, your WWOOFing hosts’, etc.

 When the car insurance covers the vehicle, this means that just your own vehicle is covered.
 Nevertheless, that usually means anyone driving your vehicle is also covered.
 So, if you are on a lengthy road trip, then you can switch drivers with your mates and the car will still be insured.
-Just make sure that all drivers have a valid driver licence.
+Just make sure that all drivers have a valid driver’s licence.

 Make sure that you read the conditions of your insurance carefully, as there are some situations where your insurance may not be valid.
-It is pointless and a waste of money to buy car insurance if you or your car are breaching the conditions of the insurance policy.
-For just a few obvious examples, your car insurance is only valid when:
+It is pointless and a waste of money to buy car insurance if you or your car are breaching the conditions of the insurance policy before you even get started.

 - The car is used in a safe and roadworthy condition